-In his home, Jesus helps by caring for children and running errands.
-He lives with his father and his mother.
+Jesus lives with his father and his mother.
+He is responsible for caring for children and running errands.
 His father is sometimes employed and his mother maintains the home.
 There are 5 children in the family.

 As part of Compassion's ministry, Jesus participates in Bible class.
 He is also in kindergarten where his performance is average.
 Soccer, playing with cars and playing group games are his favorite activities.